daftlabs/creed/README.md

   - functionality is more important than design. build out your features before adding chrome.
 UX people first, programmers second, designers third.
   - know where you're going, but build your MVP first. (don't build an oil tanker when you need a tugboat)
   - MVP should be the smallest possible (not completely useless) piece of the great whole
-    - bulid for what you need now, not what you expect you might need in the future
+    - build for what you need now, not what you expect you might need in the future
   - pages should have only one call to action
   - be vocal about things you think are broken or inefficient
   - Be consistent.